Research Translation Coordinators

 Since 2014, Western Alliance has built a research presence across the Western Victorian health landscape, with activities to promote collaboration, build research capacity, and ultimately fund regionally focused health research.
 Feedback from Western Alliance health service members indicated that ‘boots on the ground support’, particularly in smaller health services, was critical to fostering engagement and driving both capacity building and health sector led research.

 As a result, three Research Translation Coordinator positions have been developed and employed across the western region of Victoria.
-These roles are embedded within health services, and among other things they provide technical support for conducting research and research translation, assist with identifying and facilitating opportunities for collaboration and grant funding, and help to develop research capacity and capability across Western Alliance member organisations.
+These roles are embedded within health services, and among other things they provide technical support for conducting and translating research, assist with identifying and facilitating opportunities for collaboration and grant funding, and help to develop research capacity and capability across Western Alliance member organisations.

-We encourage you to contact Jaclyn, Louise and Michael (bio's below) to discuss how they can best support your research and research translation efforts.
+We encourage you to contact Ella, Louise and Michael (see below) to discuss how they can best support your research and research translation efforts.

 Dr Michael Field, MBBS, BA (Psych), BCom